Esser50K/perseus/README.md

 by the Perseus editor.

 Each of these versions consists of a major and minor version number.
-A perseus version can render an itemData version iff its global `itemDataVersion` and each of its widget versions are greater than or equal to those sent to perseus as itemData.
+A perseus version can render an itemData version if its global `itemDataVersion` and each of its widget versions are greater than or equal to those sent to perseus as itemData.
 A major version increase will happen when the saving format of this itemData has changed.
 Perseus clients should